nynhex/biz/README.md

 ```

 The resulting schedule will be a combination of the two schedules: an
-intersection of the intervals, a union of the breaks and holidays, and the time
+intersection of the intervals and shifts, a union of the breaks and holidays,
-zone of the first schedule.
+and the time zone of the first schedule.

 For the above example, the resulting schedule would be equivalent to one with
 the following configuration: